Corelle Brands: Past

 On June 1, 2004, WKI Holding Company, Inc., which operates principally through its subsidiary World Kitchen, Inc., announced that it had completed the sale of OXO International to Helen of Troy Limited for over $273 million in cash.

-In 2018, Corelle Brands discontinued production of Revereware and Bakers Secret.
+In 2018, Corelle Brands discontinued production of Revere Ware and Bakers Secret.

 Visions

 Visions is a transparent cookware line created by Corning France in the late 1970s.
 In 1983, it was introduced in the US and became the number one selling cookware set for a number of years.
-Visions is made of Calexium, a transparent version of Pyroceram ceramic-glass.
+Visions is made of a transparent version of Pyroceram glass-ceramic, occasionally referred to as Calexium.
 However, its lids have typically been made out of Pyrex (both Borosilicate and Soda-lime glass) in the US and Asia.
 Originally introduced in an amber color, a cranberry tinted version was available from 1992 until 2004.
-A white variation was available in Europe as "White Visions" and in the US in limited supply under the name "Pyromax".
+A white variation was available primarily in Europe as "White Vision" and in the US in limited supply under the name "Pyromax".
 Visions was temporarily unavailable in the United States from 2004 until 2006 but has otherwise been produced non-stop for nearly 40 years.